Featured musicians, soloists, composers and staff

-Thomas Neenan recently retired as Music Director and Conductor of The Chamber Orchestra at St. Matthew's, Music Director at the Parish of St. Matthew, Pacific Palisades.
-He assumes the duties of President at the beginning of the 2017 - 2018 season.
+Thomas Neenan retired as Music Director and Conductor of The Chamber Orchestra at St. Matthew's, Music Director at the Parish of St. Matthew, Pacific Palisades in June 2017.
 He is Lecturer in Music History and Music Theory at California Institute of Technology (Caltech), Pasadena.

 Mr. Neenan holds degrees from California State University, Northridge, and from UCLA (University of California, Los Angeles) where he was honored with an Outstanding Academic Achievement Award and was a prizewinner in the Atwater-Kent Performance Competition.
 He includes among his teachers David Britton, Thomas Harmon, Delores Stevens, Jean Langlais, and Ernst-Ulrich von Kameke.
 As a recital organist he has performed in the United States as well as in Germany, France, The Netherlands, Japan and Switzerland.

 At Caltech Mr. Neenan teaches a full complement of music courses including a year-long survey of Music History, a year-long Music Theory sequence and a variety of special topics, including History of Opera, Major Figures in Music, Choral-Orchestral Literature, Chamber Music, and others.